- Can I be myself when I’m with him?

-Be a friend in marriage
+Be a Friend in Marriage

 The thought seemed unusual then, but the wisdom seems to increase as time goes by.
-There are experiences in most marriages that are very romantic opportunities for altruism, growth and times of sexual fulfillment.
-But a large proportion of marital interaction is mostly companionship of being prolonged roommates or simply just being friends.
+There are experiences in most marriages that are very romantic, opportunities for altruism, growth, and times of sexual fulfillment.
+But a large proportion of marital interaction is mostly companionship, of being prolonged roommates or simply just being friends.

 Some time ago Daniel A. Sugarman and Rollie Hochstein wrote an article with the provocative title “I Love Him.
 But Do I Like Him?”
-The authors noted that an individual can become highly involved romantically with a person he or she basically doesn’t even like.
+The authors noted that an individual can become highly involved romantically with a person he or she doesn’t even like.
 Children, they stated, can play house, but it takes mature men and women to make a marriage.

 If you are already married, however, and haven’t yet developed a friendship with your husband or wife, you may want to do so.
 Simply learn to do with your spouse those things you have learned to enjoy with other friends and acquaintances.

-If your children haven’t left home yet they will at some point in the future.
+If your children haven’t left home yet, they will at some point in the future.
 Then you and your spouse will spend between twelve and fifteen years, depending on your age and family size, as companions without the major responsibilities of parenthood.
 I hope that during your years of parenting you have remained or will again become friends.

 Eda LeShan in her book “The Wonderful Crisis of Middle Age” has written,

-One of the most valuable attributes of marriage is that one’s partner can truly be one’s best friend.
-If one defines a friend as someone who loves you in spite of knowing your faults and weaknesses, and has even better dreams for your fulfillment than you have for yourself, it can surely be the foundation for what each of us needs most . . .
+“One of the most valuable attributes of marriage is that one’s partner can truly be one’s best friend.
+If one defines a friend as someone who loves you despite knowing your faults and weaknesses and has even better dreams for your fulfillment than you have for yourself, it can surely be the foundation for what each of us needs most . . .